 - Click Next and choose the removable drive from the list which displays the storage devices connected to your computer.

-- Click Next and the Media Creation Tool will proceed to download the files needed to install Windows 10, and it’ll continue to create the bootable media, which should work on most devices which use legacy BIOS as well as on the newer ones using UEFI.
+- Click Next and the Media Creation Tool will proceed to download the files needed to install Windows 10, and it’ll continue to create the bootable media, which should work on most devices that use legacy BIOS as well as on the newer ones using UEFI.

-Solution 2: Uninstall or Update Current Graphics Drivers
+2. Uninstall or Update Current Graphics Drivers

 The first solution was quite popular among users who struggled with this awful error.
 However, sometimes this wasn’t enough and you will need to keep troubleshooting, still using the Safe mode.
 You will also need to keep your Windows 10 bootable USB drive you created in the previous method.
 If you haven’t you should do it now.